 Is a Vegan Diet Safe During Pregnancy?

-Similarly, young children (under 5) reared on vegetarian and vegan diets can suffer impaired growth.
-That's because of a vitamin B12 deficiency, which can also result in anemia and rickets.
-Yet a well planned diet can meet all the nutritional needs.
+Similarly, children under age 5 who are reared on vegetarian and vegan diets can suffer impaired growth.
+That's because of the potential for a vitamin B12 deficiency, which can also result in anemia and vitamin D deficiency which can cause rickets.
+DHA, an omega-3 fatty acid found mostly in fish, is important for optimal brain development the first 2 years of life.
+Consult a registered dietitian who can help design a well-planned diet that can meet all the nutritional needs.

 Key Nutrients for Vegetarians and Vegans

-The U.S. Department of Agriculture offers dietary guidelines for vegetarians of all stripes on its web site.
-The Academy of Nutrition and Dietetics (formerly the American Dietetic Association) is also a good source for dietary recommendations.
+The U.S. Department of Agriculture offers dietary guidelines for vegetarians on its web site.
+The Academy of Nutrition and Dietetics is another good source for dietary recommendations.

-Regardless of the kind of meat-free diet practiced, vegetarians should focus on getting enough protein, iron, calcium, zinc, and vitamin B12.
-They also need riboflavin, linolenic acid, and vitamin D.
+Regardless of the kind of meat-free diet practiced, vegetarians should focus on getting enough protein, iron, calcium, zinc, vitamin B12, riboflavin, alpha-linolenic acid, and vitamin D.

-Here are some ways for vegetarians to incorporate these nutrients into their diets:
+Here are some ways to incorporate these nutrients into a vegetarian diet:

-Iron: Eggs, fortified breakfast cereals, soy-based foods, dried prunes and apricots, nuts beans, legumes, whole-wheat bread, and baked potatoes are rich in iron.
+- Iron: Eggs, fortified breakfast cereals, soy-based foods, dried prunes, dried apricots, nuts, beans, legumes, and fortified whole wheat bread are good choices.

-Calcium, which builds bone, is plentiful in cheese, yogurt and milk.
-Ovo-vegetarians and vegans can get it in soy products, legumes, almonds, sesame tahini, calcium-fortified orange juice, and dark, leafy vegetables like collard greens and bok choy.
+- Calcium, which builds bone, is plentiful in cheese, yogurt, milk, edamame, tofu, almonds, sesame tahini, calcium-fortified orange juice, calcium-fortified non-dairy beverages like soy or almond milk, and dark green leafy vegetables like collard greens, spinach, and bok choy.

-Zinc, which boosts the immune system, is ample in soybeans and soymilk, veggie "meats," eggs, cheese and yogurt, fortified breakfast cereals, nuts, breads, mushrooms, and peas.
-Wheat germ and pumpkin seeds also have high zinc content
+- Zinc, which boosts the immune system, is ample in soybeans, soy milk, veggie "meats," eggs, cheese and yogurt, fortified breakfast cereals, nuts, seeds, mushrooms, lentils, black-eyed peas, split peas, and wheat germ.

-Vitamin B12: Soy-based beverages, some breakfast cereals, and fortified veggie "meats" are all good sources of vitamin B12
+- Vitamin B12: Soy-based beverages, some breakfast cereals, and fortified veggie "meats."